lcapo/developer-documentation-hotel/hotel/Valuation.rst

 **Note:**

-Keep the parameters in the avail response to include them in the request valuation process.
+Keep the parameters in the avail response to include them in the valuation request.

-Keep the parameters in the valuation response to include them in the request reservation process.
+Keep the parameters in the valuation response to include them in the reservation request.

 |